 What Kind of Resilient Architecture Does Your Community Need?

 Understanding infrastructure resilience is critical.
 A town in Kansas doesn’t need to worry about a hurricane, nor does a town on the West Coast need to worry about tornadoes.
-Obviously, where you are located determines which risks are most pressing for your community.
+Where you are located determines which risks are most pressing for your community.
 Considering disaster risks is crucial when deciding what to prioritize in your resilient architecture strategy.

 Here are the top infrastructure considerations to apply based on which natural disasters pose the greatest risk for your community: